acceleratorCYR/javaxCipherHook/README.md

 ## Usage
 1. install this app
-2. create file: */data/local/tmp/javacipher_monitor.conf*
+2. create file: */data/local/tmp/cipher_monitor.conf*

 each line in monitor.conf should be like:
 **PackageName**          *#Used to hook app*

-Example of monitor.conf(it can contains multi lines):
+Example of cipher_monitor.conf(it can contains multi lines):
 com.kakao.talk
 com.whatsapp